 How much are your puppies?

-Well, the price of each litter varies, depending on the stud dog that we’ve used, costs of the breeding, any complications during pregnancy/whelping/raising puppies, and how long puppies stay with us, but to give you a ballpark idea, look up the cost of a puppy on Kijiji and expect to add anywhere from $500-$1000 to that price.
+The price of each litter can vary slightly, depending on the stud dog that we’ve used, costs of the breeding, any complications during pregnancy/whelping/raising puppies, and how long puppies stay with us, but puppies from our last litter were $3500

 If you are looking for the best ‘deal’ on a puppy, you have come to the wrong place.
 However, if you are looking for a well bred, well raised, family member that comes with a lifetime of support, then you’ll find yourself right at home.